Mattress Buying Guide | How To Choose A Bed

 Latex foam has a different feel than poly foam or memory foam, although there is some crossover.
 Like memory foam, latex foam can be on the soft side of the spectrum.
 However, it doesn't quite have that dense foam feel that memory foam offers.
 It feels a little lighter and doesn't contour to your body quite as much.
 Despite being a foam material, it actually has some similar characteristics to coils.
 Like innerspring beds, latex foam is responsive and offers a little bounce.
 It also happens to be a durable and (in most cases) a naturally-derived foam.

 - Limits motion transfer well

-- Memory foam retains heat
+- Memory foam can retain body heat

 - Latex can be expensive

-- Edge support is often very average
+- Edge support is often just decent

 Bonus Category: Unique/Patented Mattresses

 This section is pretty much for the mattresses from Purple, which are very unique.

 Purple mattresses utilize a patented material called Hyper-Elastic Polymer.
 This material was actually invented by the founders of Purple and has been used in other industries outside of bedding.
 It's unlike anything else on the market, which is why it gets its own section.
 It sort of feels like a gel substance, but it's not actually gel.
 Hyper-Elastic Polymer is very soft, flexible, and responsive.
 It sort of gives you a floating sensation.